Alchemist-Aloha/screengpt/README.md

 # ScreenGPT

-ScreenGPT is a project that leverages LLM to understand the screen content.
-It provides response based on the user defined prompts and the screen content.
-You need an OpenAI compatible API key to use this software.
+ScreenGPT leverages large language models (LLMs) to analyze and understand screen content.
+It generates responses based on user-defined prompts and the visual input from your screen.
+To use this software, you will need an OpenAI-compatible API key.

 ## Table of Contents
 - [Overview](#overview)